skeoop/skeoop.github.io/assignments/Encryption-Strategy.md

 What should be the parameters to `encrypt` and `decrypt`?
 A Strategy needs parameters (data) in order to perform its task.

-In the Encrypt-Decrypt problem we read *characters* from an InputStream.
+In the Encrypt-Decrypt problem we read *characters* from an InputStream or string.
-So we should give the cipher strategy an InputStream or Reader for data.
+So we culd give the cipher strategy a Reader for input parameter.

-The output goes to System.out or a file, so we should also give an OutputStream or Writer for output.
+The output goes to System.out or a file, so we could use an OutputStream or Writer as the parameter for output.

-You can also use an array of chars as parameters, and let some other part of your application handle reading and writing to streams.

 Finally, the Cipher needs a `key` for the algorithm.